wtoloza-dev/ZTH-n8n-Engineer/resources/glossary.md

 # Glossary of Terms

-Quick reference for technical terms used in this lesson and throughout the course.
+Quick reference for technical terms used throughout the course.

 ---